WebOfTrust/keri/docs/Glossary.md

 #### Pre-rotation

 It is a new invention in KERI.
-Pre-rotation is a _cryptographical commitment (a hash)_ to the _next_ private key in the rotation-scheme.\
+Pre-rotation is a _cryptographic commitment (a hash)_ to the _next_ private key in the rotation-scheme.\
 The pre-rotation scheme provides secure verifiable rotation that mitigates successful exploit of a given set of signing private keys from a set of (public, private) key-pairs when that exploit happens sometime **after** its creation _and_ its first use to issue a `self-certifying identifier`.
 In other words, it assumes that the private keys remains private **until after** issuance of the associated identifier.\
 [Source: chapter Pre-rotation in whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)